RandyKnapp/ValheimMods/EquipmentAndQuickSlots/README.md

     * Fixed a bug where players could teleport with items they normally can't
   * 2.0.4
     * Fixed gamepad navigation for the crafting recipe list
+	* Fixed bug preventing new characters from being created